absyinka/MIVA_COS_201_C_Assessment/README.md

 ---

-## 🔄 How the Program Works: A Journey
+## How the Program Works:
+This is like a practical Manaul Use of the software now:
 ### When You Start the Program

 ```